Dat-Pudding/LogCleaner/README.md

 ### Compiling
 You can either build it yourself from the code in `/source/`.

-When compiling yourself make sure to use at least `C++17` or newer, since the code utilises the non-experimental `std::filestream` for reading/writing.
+When compiling yourself make sure to use at least `C++17` or newer, since the code utilises the non-experimental `std::filestream` for interacting with the input and output files.
 The code itself was written in a `C++22` environment.

+A CMake/Premake will be available soon, I got to get a hang of it first.